oerlikon/numerai-concorde/README.md

 Your predictions should enjoy originality, concordance and 100% consistency <sup>*</sup>

-\* If you don't do your best, they might not
+\* If you didn't do your best, they might not